 A physical crime typically depends upon the victim and the perpetrator (or group of perpetrators) being in the same place at the same time.
 That requirement doesn’t hold true for individual hackers, sophisticated crime syndicates, foreign governments, or corporate espionage specialists.
-Vast underground networks of digital criminals trade information and conspire for purpose of sabotage, theft and fraud, often working across borders that place them out of reach of law enforcement.
+Vast underground networks of digital criminals trade information and conspire for purpose of sabotage, theft, and fraud, often working across borders that place them out of reach of law enforcement.

 For the past decade, security has consistently ranked as either the #1 or #2 concern of CIOs.
-While other issues have come and gone, security has remained as a vital issue because the capabilities and sophistication of cybercriminals has often outpaced the measures taken to protect against them.
+While other issues have come and gone, security has remained a vital issue because the capabilities and sophistication of cybercriminals have often outpaced the measures taken to protect against them.
 A layered approach to security has been consistently recommended, but the reality is that it is neither sufficient for an organization- of any size- to depend on antivirus, antispam, and a firewall.
-The ingenuity and persistence of today’s criminals requires much more than that.
+The ingenuity and persistence of today’s criminals require much more than that.

 Red Level urges all of our clients, large and small, to implement the following recommendations:

 - Install a firewall – and ensure that it is properly configured to ensure that no potential points of entry are left undefended.

 - Install – and regularly update- advanced antivirus protection.
 Not just for PCs, but for Macs, tablets, and smartphones as well.

 - Maintain advanced antispam protections.
 Email remains a key point of vulnerability for most organizations.